tlswg/tls13-spec/draft-ietf-tls-tls13.md

 for the negotiated protocol.
 A client resuming a session SHOULD initiate the connection using the version that was previously negotiated.

-Note that 0-RTT data is not compatible with older servers.
+Note that 0-RTT data is not compatible with older servers and SHOULD NOT be sent absent knowledge that the server supports TLS 1.3.
 See {{zero-rtt-backwards-compatibility}}.

 If the version chosen by the server is not supported by the client (or not